nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list patients
-2. CLInic shows a list of persons
+2. CLInic shows a list of patients
-3. User requests to cancel an appointment for a specific person in the list
+3. User requests to cancel an appointment for a specific patient in the list
 4. CLInic prompts User to input appointment details
 5. User inputs appointment details
 6. CLInic cancels appointment for the patient